Once you have been nominated for an exchange

 If you are planning to go on an exchange of more than three months, you need to complete a few important steps in order for you to get and be able to keep a Swedish residence permit for studies.

 For exchanges within Europe, Erasmus +

-Complete and submit a Learning Agreement
+Complete and submit an Online Learning Agreement

 Apply for Erasmus+ grant

 As an exchange student within Erasmus +, you are eligible for an Erasmus+ grant.
 Currently, the grant is 400–460 euro per month, depending on the destination.
 If you travel to your destination by train, you can apply for a rail travel grant.

 There are a few things that are important for you to consider before your departure, while you’re away, and once you have returned to Lund.
 Such information includes student finance, insurance, scholarships, visas, vaccinations, student ambassadorship, and credit transfers.